CaderIdris/GCARE-OPCN3/README.md

 #### COPYRIGHT 2021, Global Centre for Clean Air Research, The University of Surrey
 #### GNU General Public License v3.0

-__CAUTION: The run.sh script currently elevates main.py to have superuser permissions to fix a bug before immediate deployment.
-A later update will fix the bug and remove superuser permissions__

 This program has been designed to be run on a Raspberry Pi running Ubuntu 20.04 LTS desktop 64 bit with an 800x640 touchscreen display.
 It is likely to run on other distributions and devices though some modifications may be required.

 Adapted from Python2 code written by Daniel Jarvis and